 Hi!
 I’m Lisa Napoli.

-In the last year, I’ve worked on the memoirs of Connie Chung, a rags-to-riches billionaire who transformed my native borough of Brooklyn and a television impresario (that project is underway as we speak.)
+Recent projects include editing pioneering broadcaster Connie Chung’s best-selling memoir, writing the privately published memoir of a rags-to-riches billionaire who transformed my native borough of Brooklyn, as well as that of a television impresario (that project is underway as we speak.)

 Life-writing is my thing…